eriksjolund/user-systemd-service-actions-workflow/README.md

 ) supports _socket activation_.

-Using [socket activation](https://github.com/containers/podman/blob/main/docs/tutorials/socket_activation.md) has the advantage that there is no need to use _/usr/bin/sleep_ or any while-loop that repeatedly checks whether it is possible to connect to a certain TCP port.
+Using [socket activation](https://github.com/containers/podman/blob/main/docs/tutorials/socket_activation.md) has the advantage that there is no need for the client to use _/usr/bin/sleep_ combined with a while-loop to check if the server is online.

 The file [.github/workflows/demo.yml](.github/workflows/demo.yml) contains: